kljensen/ddpstarter/README.md

 # Docker, Django, PostgreSQL starter (Incomplete, work-in-progress)

-This will be a simple starter for a [Django](https://www.djangoproject.com/) app with a [PostgreSQL](https://www.postgresql.org/) backend running inside [Docker](https://www.docker.com/)
+This is a simple starter for a [Django](https://www.djangoproject.com/) app with a [PostgreSQL](https://www.postgresql.org/) backend running inside [Docker](https://www.docker.com/)